-This road curls around a large ASDA Supermarket, continue straight on around the mini roundabout (McDonalds on the right hand corner) and continue straight ahead.
+This road curls around a large ASDA Supermarket, continue straight on around the mini roundabout (McDonalds on the right-hand corner) and continue straight ahead.

 Pilsworth Road merges with Croft Lane soon after with no visible indication.
 After approx. 1.1 miles, the road comes to a mini roundabout with Hollins Lane and Hollins Brow.
 Carry on in the same direction and onto 'Hollins Brow', this road then curls round to the right before meeting Manchester Road and traffic lights at the bottom of the hill.

 Turn right onto Manchester Road and continue towards the ground for approx. 1.2 miles.
-Gigg Lane is on the right hand side (Redvales Playing Fields on the left).
+Gigg Lane is on the right-hand side (Redvales Playing Fields on the left).
 The ground is well signposted.
-Once you turn onto Gigg Lane, the Stadium can be found approx. 200 yards up the road on the right hand side.
+Once you turn onto Gigg Lane, the Stadium can be found approx. 200 yards up the road on the right-hand side.

 From the M60 (Junction 17 – signposted A56 Whitefield & Prestwich)): (3.4 miles to the ground) Leave the motorway at junction 17 and follow the signs for Bury (A56 Bury New Road).

 Continue in this direction for approx. 3.1 miles.
 This road will eventually merge with Manchester Road with no obvious signs.
-Continue along Manchester Road and Gigg Lane is on the right hand side (Redvales Playing Fields on the left).
-The ground is well signposted.
-Once you turn onto Gigg Lane, the Stadium can be found approx. 200 yards up the road on the right hand side.
+Continue along Manchester Road and Gigg Lane is on the right-hand side (Redvales Playing

-There are no train stations in Bury.
-The nearest main line station is Manchester Piccadilly or Manchester Victoria.
+If you are travelling to us by train, please be advised that there are no train stations in Bury.
+The nearest mainline stations are Manchester Piccadilly or Manchester Victoria.
 The Metrolink tram system operates from both and is a direct service to Bury.
 Once you exit the Metrolink Station in Bury, the ground is a 10 to 15-minute walk.